 Want to Work with a Burke County Workers’ Compensation Lawyer?
 Call Our Firm

 If you were in a work-related accident in Burke County and now want to seek compensation for your injuries, let one of our workers’ compensation attorneys represent your case.
-We have an office located in Morganton on Union Street in the Jonesboro Historic District, so we are accessible to those in the county.
+We have an office located in Morganton on Union Street in the Jonesboro Historic District, so we are accessible to those throughout the county.
 However, if you need us to visit your home or office for a consultation, we may be able to accommodate you.